sohandj/CricGraph/README.md

 # CricGraph
-A comparsion of scores between two cricket teams at each over
+A comparsion of scores between India and Newzland at 2024 world cup final

+matplotlib used to visualize the line graph